 If you agree with a content provider that our use of a story, picture or video material should be restricted, either in terms of our initial publication or our syndication or exploitation of it, then you should inform the syndication department who will, in liaison with the in-house Legal Department and/or managing editor’s office, issue the appropriate restricted rights warning.

-We do not set out to offend the general reader or viewer.
-Even though rules governing newspapers do not deal with matters relating to taste and offence, you should always consider how readers will respond to our material.
+We do not set out to offend the general reader or viewer and you should always consider how people will respond to our material.
+That is not to say that we should necessarily shy away from publication simply for fear that it might provoke a negative reaction in some quarters.
 Insofar as broadcast material is concerned, the Ofcom Code makes clear that: “generally accepted standards must be applied to the contents of TV…services so as to provide protection for members of the public from…harmful or offensive material.”
 It goes on: “Broadcasters must ensure that material which may cause offence is justified by context.”

 With regard to material broadcast on London Live you should, therefore, always consider factors including: the likely audience at the time the material appears; the possibility of needing to ‘sign-post’ upcoming material; and more generally whether the audience will understand the context of the material.